smcclab/nime-embedded-ai/rpi.md

 2. Grab your 16GB+ SD card.

 3. Open the [Raspberry Pi OS Imager](https://www.raspberrypi.com/software/) and use it to open the `.img.xz` file and flash to your SD card.
+You'll need to select "custom image" under Operating System and your SD card from the storage menu.
+When it helpfully offers to customise the settings, click "no".

 Not too hard!
 The SD card has a default login with username "pi" and password "raspberry".
 This is obviously a _terrible_ security practice, but it's not really designed to be connected to the internet so hopefully acceptable for our purposes.
 The  hostname is set to be`impsypi.local`.